-One problem is that Guatemala has yet to regulate the international convention (ILO 169) that mandates signatory nations to hear out indigenous communities on projects that might affect them.
 That lacuna leaves miners and host communities in the dark on how to strike a fair pact.

 It’s no help that that two former Guatemalan energy and mining ministers were ensnarled in serial corruption scandals, which have seen two presidents jailed.
 Guatemala ranks a lowly 143 out of 180 nations on Transparency International’s most recent corruption perceptions index.